 Yes, studies have even shown that exercising can improve the functions of the prefrontal cortex, also known as the region of the brain that sits right behind your eyes.
 Involved with attention, present memory, and mental flexibility, this part of the brain has also shown that exercise is an easy way to boost your mood.
 It’s a technique that is used to help many deeply depressed individuals overcome their battle.

 Brain Function: Meditation

-Meditation is at a scientific disadvantage since researchers have only began examining its effects on the brain over the last 15 years.
+Meditation is at a scientific disadvantage since researchers have only begun examining its effects on the brain over the last 15 years.
 Although it is an ancient practice, we have fewer studies proving its immensely positive and powerful benefits.
-The most notable study is one of Tibetan monks, who accumulated between 10,000 and 50,000 hours of meditation practice, showing that patterns of electrical activity between their brains was shockingly higher than those not practicing meditation.
+The most notable study is one of Tibetan monks, who accumulated between 10,000 and 50,000 hours of meditation practice, showing that patterns of electrical activity in their brains were shockingly higher than those not practicing meditation.
 As a result, it was discovered that mediation could increase the size of various brain structures, including those portions that regulate our attention and emotions.
 Additionally, these studies found that, like exercise, meditation also has an impact on our mood.

 Although scientists are just getting started, it’s wildly crazy that meditation has been proven to affect the same regions of the brain as exercise.

 Exercise and meditation together?
 Not such a wild notion!

 New findings from Rutgers University followed and examined 55 men through two months, all of whom spent 30 minutes on focused-attention meditation, followed by 30 minutes of aerobic exercise two times a week.
 While meditating, the men were instructed to redirect their focus to their breathing if they noticed their minds wandering.